CBS4 Crew Attacked On South Beach While Working Story About Efforts To Cut Down On Violence There: ‘Just Really Shaken Up’

 Yates dialed police and she followed the people that harassed her and Mends.

-Just a short time later, Mends’ camera was struck by two different people before they crowd began to disperse.
+Just a short time later, Mends’ camera was struck by two different people before the crowd began to disperse.

-At someone point during the incident, Yates and Mends had what they believe was alcohol thrown at them.
+At some point during the incident, Yates and Mends had what they believe was alcohol thrown at them.

 Responding Miami Beach police officers ended up detaining two subjects near 7 Street and Ocean Drive.
-The subjects are now facing charges for felony criminal mischief and battery.MORE NEWS: Miami Beach Honors First Responder 'Heroes' For Going Above And Beyond
+The subjects are now facing charges for felony criminal mischief and battery.MORE NEWS: Miami Proud: Young Musician On Autism Spectrum Showcases Extraordinary Talent

 Yates said police are still looking for the other people involved.